There are 318.9 million people in the United States and their collective creativity is one of the most economically beneficial assets in the country.

 Additionally, if you do business across international borders, make sure your IP is registered within that country, which will make it easier to file a suit in that country.

-Now that we’ve briefly covered legal aspects of IP theft, let’s learn how to safeguard intellectual property from a technical perspective by keeping hackers out in the first place.
+Now that we’ve briefly covered legal aspects of IP theft, let’s learn how to safeguard and build intellectual property protections from a technical perspective by keeping hackers out in the first place.

 Let the Right One In: Protect the Perimeter to Safeguard Your IP